pryv/dev-site/source/getting-started.md

 Let's imagine that our athlete wants to share pictures of his meals with his nutritionist Bob, and enable his doctor Tom to check the evolution of his blood oxygenation.

 To do so, he needs to give permission to his nutritionist Bob to "manage" the stream `FoodA` on which the pictures of his meals are uploaded.
-The level "manage" will enable Bob to not only consult the pictures, but also create, modify and delete child streams of `FoodA`, by adding his comments on a new child stream of `FoodA`, e.g `Nutritionist Notes`.
+The level "contribute" will enable Bob to not only view the pictures, but also add his comments as new events in the stream `nutritionApp`.

 ![Access distribution for Bob](/assets/images/getting-started/access_bob.png)